avozda/Proof-of-Uniqueness/README.md

 forge script script/ProofOfUniqueness.s.sol --rpc-url http://localhost:8545 --broadcast
 ```

-### 3. Generate a Credential
+### Demo Flow

-1. Fill in the identity form in the web UI
+1. **Generate Mock Credential** — Fill in the identity form (simulates receiving a VC from a trusted issuer)
-2. Click "Generate Credential" — this creates a W3C Verifiable Credential signed with EdDSA Poseidon
+2. **Generate ZK Proof** — Creates a Groth16 proof of the credential
-3. Click "Generate ZK Proof" — creates a Groth16 proof of the credential
+3. **Enroll On-Chain** — Connect MetaMask and submit the proof to the smart contract

-4. Connect MetaMask and click "Enroll Identity On-Chain"
+> **Note:** In production, step 1 is replaced by the user presenting an existing VC issued by a trusted authority.

 ## Components